What is a Nyquist Plot?

 A Nyquist plot can be drawn using the following steps:

-- Step 1 – Check for the poles of G(s) H(s) of jω axis including that at origin.
+- Step 1 – Check for the poles of G(s) H(s) of the jω axis including that at the origin.

-- Step 3 – Identify the various segments on the contour with reference to Nyquist path
+- Step 3 – Identify the various segments on the contour with reference to the Nyquist path

-- Step 4 – Perform the mapping segment by segment by substituting the equation for respective segment in the mapping function.
-Basically we have to sketch the polar plots of the respective segment.
+- Step 4 – Perform the mapping segment by segment by substituting the equation for the respective segment in the mapping function.
+Basically, we have to sketch the polar plots of the respective segment.